 -bank in a certain state (online banking can be argued here)?

 Did you answer yes to any of the above statements?
-If so, then your business is considered to have a physical presence in that state and you will most likely be required to register there.
+If so, then your business is considered to have a physical presence in that state, and you will most likely be required to register there.

 If you answered no to the above statements, then consider registering your business in your domicile state.
 It’s the safest option for avoiding audits and questions from both state and federal authorities.

 If you already have a bank account set up in a certain state and move your domicile to a new state, you can probably keep that old account and continue to bank online.
 This is why I have trouble with the banking statement for nomads.
-However, if you plan on going into your bank to conduct business like opening a loan or a new credit card, this can be considered doing business in a state.
+However, if you plan on going into your bank to conduct business, such as opening a loan or a new credit card, this can be considered doing business in a state.
 A bit of a weird situation, but also one I believe can be argued, if necessary, as a nomad.

 Why mess around with registering in the wrong state only to be caught later on?
 Get it right from the start and avoid headaches in the future with state departments of revenue.
 Honestly, if you move states, you can move your business with you.